PRProd/HA-Firemote/README.md

 <br>

 ## FAQ
-###  Why won't my volume, mute, and/or power butons work?
+###  Why won't the volume, mute, and/or power butons work for my Amazon Fire device?
 In many cases, your Amazon remote control actually sends commands for volume, mute, and power to your TV or receiver using the IR emitter on the front of the physical remote control.
 Since this is the case, these types of commands cannot be emulated through the same means that Firemote sends other commands.
 <br>